e280/strata/README.md

 <br/>

-## 🪄 tracker — integrations
+## 🪄 strata tracker
 > *reactivity integration hub*

 ```ts
 import {tracker} from "@e280/strata/tracker"
 ```

+if you're some kinda framework author, making a new ui thing, or a new state concept -- then you can use the `tracker` to jack into the strata reactivity system, and suddenly your stuff will be fully strata-compatible, reactin' and triggerin' with the best of 'em.

+the tracker is agnostic and independent, and doesn't know about strata specifics like signals or trees -- and it would be perfectly reasonable for you to use strata solely to integrate with the tracker, thus making your stuff reactivity-compatible with other libraries that use the tracker, like [sly](https://github.com/e280/sly).

-the *items* that the tracker tracks can be any object, or symbol.. the tracker cares about the identity of the item, not the value (tracker holds them in a WeakMap to avoid creating a memory leak)..
+note, the *items* that the tracker tracks can be any object, or symbol.. the tracker cares about the identity of the item, not the value (tracker holds them in a WeakMap to avoid creating a memory leak)..

 ### 🪄 integrate your ui's reactivity
 - we need to imagine you have some prerequisites
     - `myRenderFn` -- your fn that might access some state stuff
     - `myRerenderFn` -- your fn that is called when some state stuff changes
-    - it's OK if these are the same fn, but they don't have to be
+    - it's okay if these are the same fn, but they don't have to be
 - `tracker.observe` to check what is touched by a fn
     ```ts
     // 🪄 run myRenderFn and collect seen items